rackerlabs/design-system/_component_design/text-fields.md

 ### Prefixes and suffixes

-Use a prefix or suffix to clarify units or to add input in advance.
-Left justify a prefix; right justify a suffix.
+Use a prefix or suffix to clarify the meaning of the numeric input value entered by the user.
+Left justify a prefix and right justify a suffix.

 A text field can have a prefix and a suffix.